A piezoelectric accelerometer is a vibration sensor supplying AC electric signal.

 Diagram depicting the accelerometer transverse sensitivity related to different directions.

 Mounting Points of Accelerometers

 Locations of accelerometer mounting points are often directly connected to the measured objects.
 It should be emphasized that when choosing the mounting points, it’s necessary to align fixed accelerometer maximum sensitivity axis (major axis) to the direction corresponding to conditions of the research.
-It is reasonable to direct the body of fixed accelerometer in such a way so that to ensure red mark matching the direction of transverse fluctuations having maximum amplitudes.
-Following this instruction contributes to significant reduction of influence of transverse fluctuations of the studied or tested object.
+It is reasonable to direct the body of the fixed accelerometer in such a way so that to ensure red mark matching the direction of transverse fluctuations having maximum amplitudes.
+Following this instruction contributes to significant reduction of the influence of transverse fluctuations of the studied or tested object.

-Accelerometer mounting points must be chosen with consideration of achieving the shortest possible and well defined paths of mechanical fluctuations spreading from their sources to the vibration sensors.
+Accelerometer mounting points must be chosen with consideration of achieving the shortest possible and well-defined paths of mechanical fluctuations spreading from their sources to the vibration sensors.
 Between the mechanical fluctuations sources and accelerometers mounting points only rigid elements must be located, while resilient and/or damping cells (springs, gaskets etc.) are not allowed.
 For example, during research of mechanical fluctuations of rotational equipment, bearing cases are optimal in terms of accelerometer or accelerometers mounting.